Emualluig/Phonemote/README.md

 Currently PhonemoteMobile and PhonemoteDesktop can connect to eachother by scanning a single QR code.

-PhonemoteMobile currently only works on powerpoint and only has the 'next' button implemented for slideshows.
+PhonemoteMobile currently only works on powerpoint.

 ### PhonemoteDesktop vs PhonemoteMobile